The Utah Black Hawk War: Settler Colonialism

 The writer is Phillip B Gottfredson, author of Black Hawk's Mission of Peace.

-The definitive cause of the Black Hawk War in Utah was settler colonialism and Brigham Young's order to "exterminate" the Timpanogos Nation in 1849: "I say go [and] kill them…let the women and children live if they behave themselves," said Brigham.
+The definitive cause of the Black Hawk War in Utah was settler colonialism and Brigham Young ordered the Nauvoo Legion to "exterminate" the Timpanogos Nation in 1849: "I say go [and] kill them…let the women and children live if they behave themselves," said Brigham.
 The Latter-Day Saints used 1.5 million dollars in Church funds to "get rid" of the Timpanogos.
-Over 25 tumultuous years of relentless pursuit led to thousands of deaths, violence, starvation, and diseases that spread throughout the Great Basin and impacted all areas across Utah Territory.
+Over 25 tumultuous years of relentless pursuit led to violence, thousands of deaths, starvation, and diseases that spread throughout the Great Basin and impacted all areas across Utah Territory.
 Despite popular belief, Congress never ratified a single treaty, but they expressed a preference, "We would rather the Indians to have the land than the Mormons."

 The late University of Utah historian Floyd O'Neil explained, "There were no treaties made between the Indian people of Utah and the Church of Jesus Christ of Latter-day Saints.
 Only 'agreements' were made.
 At best, these agreements were divisive, designed to trick the Indians into giving up their land.
-They were not legally binding," he said.
+They were not legally binding."
 See Black Hawk War Spanish Fork Treaty

 There's the Mormon version; then there's the truth.
-Today, Church historians' alternative facts suggest that the war took place between 1865 and 1872, ignoring the previous 25 years of barbarity laying all the blame on one young man, Timpanogos Chief Black Hawk, who fought for an end to the bloodshed for just 14 months before James E. Snow shot him at the Gravelly Ford Battle while trying to rescue a fallen warrior.
-It was not Black Hawk's war.
-The moment when Brigham Young signed the order in 1849 for the Nauvoo Legion to exterminate the Timpanogos Nation, it became Brigham Young's War.
+Today, Church historians' alternative facts suggest that the war took place between 1865 and 1872, ignoring the previous 25 years of Mormon savagery and laying all the blame on one young man, Timpanogos Chief Black Hawk.
+1866 was a lousy year for the young Chief, who was barely in his 30s.
+In June of '66, his father, Sanpitch, who was principal Chief at the time, had been held captive for 6 months and then was murdered by Dolf Bennett.
+In the same month, Black Hawk was shot by James E. Snow at the Gravelly Ford Battle while trying to rescue a fallen warrior, Whitehorse.
+It never was Black Hawk's war.
+From 1866 until he died in 1870, Black Hawk and his uncle Tabby campaigned for peace.
+The moment when Brigham Young signed the order in 1849 to exterminate the Timpanogos Nation, it became Brigham Young's War.
 There wasn't any 'Indian Problem' until the Mormons came.
 Then, there was a Mormon problem.
+It's time to challenge these historical inaccuracies and reevaluate the narrative.
+See Black Hawk Meets With Tabby

-Settler Colonialism and The Timpanogos of the Great Basin
+Settler Colonialism and Genocide of the Timpanogos of the Great Basin

 "We took from them almost all their land—the reservations are just a tiny remnant of traditional tribal homelands.
 We tried to take from them their hunting rights, their fishing rights, the timber on their land.
 We tried to take from them their water rights.
 We tried to take from them their culture, their religion, their identity, and perhaps most importantly, we tried to take from them their freedom." -Professor Dr. Daniel McCool University of Utah.